stark-t/PAI/scripts/cluster/readme.md

 This readme file walks you through setting the environments for running the training scripts on a Linux cluster that offers nodes with multiple GPUs.
 Each training was run on a single node.

 Computations were done using resources of the Leipzig University Computing Centre.
+The setting of the environments below are valid only for the resources made available to us.

 # Clone PAI repository